jsnelders/jsnelders/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a Full StackOverflow Developer & Architect from the Land Down Under.
+I'm a full-stack developer (the old school kind) & architect from the Australia with nearly 2 and a half decades in the industry.

 I build software with: